Seeking a “Clean Slate?” The Help of a Criminal Defense Attorney Makes a Difference

 If you would like to pursue expungement, it is a separate and longer petitioning process than the Clean Slate Law, but it does more thoroughly hide convictions.

 Discuss your options with criminal defense lawyers at Lepley, Engelman, Yaw & Wilk to learn if we can help you obtain better opportunities for education, housing, employment and professional advancement through the Clean Slate Law or expunction of your criminal record.
-Call us today at (800) 422-5396 or click here.Check out other articles by Lepley, Engelman, Yaw & Wilk
+Call us today at (800) 422-5396 or click here for other ways to reach us.Check out other articles by Lepley, Engelman, Yaw & Wilk